A Quick Guide to Kettlebell Deadlift

 As mentioned above, the deadlift is one of the fundamental exercises that you can practice regularly.
-The deadlift corrects the posture, creates more motor patterns and helps your measure your progression better than any other workout.
+The deadlift corrects the posture, creates more motor patterns and helps you measure your progression better than any other workout.

 Doing the Deadlift Correctly

 Start in a standing position and do a hip hinge.
 A hip hinge is a posture where you bend at the hips and not your lower back.
 Your butt remains slightly thrust outward at the back and the knees remain straight.
-Basically, the thrust comes from correct movement of your hips and you engage the glute muscles as your stand up.
+Basically, the thrust comes from the correct movement of your hips and you engage the glute muscles as you stand up.
 You should learn to do the hip hinge correctly during your kettlebell qualification.